-You're driving home after a long day at work, when the driver behind you carelessly crashes into your vehicle.
-Your car is totaled, and you're unable to move your right leg, which turns out to be fractured.
+You're driving home after a long day at work when the driver behind you carelessly crashes into your vehicle.
+Your car is a total loss, and you're unable to move your right leg, which is broken.
 Due to your broken leg, you're forced to miss work for several weeks without pay.
 These unforeseen injuries and their resulting financial burdens can be devastating.

-If you have sustained injuries and missed work due to a car accident, you may be able to obtain compensation for the wages you lost.
+If you have injuries and missed work due to a car accident, you may be able to get compensation for the wages you lost.
 Read on to find out how to make a lost wages claim.

 What Are Lost Wages?

 In a car accident case, "lost wages" refers to the money you would have earned from your employer from the accident to the date of settlement or judgment.
 To get your lost income, you must prove that the injuries that caused you to be out of work were directly related to the accident.
 You must prove they were unrelated to any other event following the accident.

 If they accept your claim, you'll get the wages you would have earned had you not missed work while receiving medical treatment and during recovery.

 As you proceed through such a claims process, you'll likely encounter two terms, which are:

 - "Lost compensation"

 Keep in mind that they refer to two different types of damages.
 They may be considered separately throughout the claims process.

 Lost earning capacity involves any disability that results in a diminished capacity to work.